Notice appear 2026

 1 A Notice to Appear (NTA), Form I-862, is a charging document that the Department of Homeland Security (DHS) issues and files with the immigration court to start removal proceedings under section 240 of the Immigration and Nationality Act (INA) against an individual, known in removal proceedings as the respondent.

-A Notice to Appear (NTA) is a legal document issued by the Department of Homeland Security (DHS) to inform an individual that they are being placed in removal proceedings.
-It officially begins the process of determining whether a noncitizen should be removed (deported) from the United States.
+A Notice to Appear (NTA) is a critical document in U.S. immigration law, formally known as Form I-862.
+It is issued by the U.S. Department of Homeland Security (DHS) when they believe an individual should be removed from or is inadmissible to the United States.